Produces a deep, rich shine on engines, plastics, and rubber surfaces

 Green Apple Lime scented

 Siligone, the non-silicone dressing, is the only dressing you should use when detailing engines, wheel wells, exterior plastics, or working in or around a body shop.
-While many detailers still prefer to use water or solvent-based dressings that contain silicone, using any dressing that contains silicone can cause paint problems when detailing in a body shop.
+While many detailers still prefer to use water or solvent-based dressings containing silicone, using any silicone dressing can cause paint problems when detailing in a body shop.
 Electrical issues when sprayed onto engine components, soap solution foaming problems, and paint contamination issues are just a few problems that may occur when using silicone in a body shop.

 When detailing the exterior of the vehicle, wheel wells are an area that gets dirty very quickly.
 While spraying a silicone-based product onto the wheel wells provides a longer-lasting finish, excess dirt can become bonded to the plastic.
 During the next vehicle wash, the silicone and debris become extremely difficult to remove.
 The extra silicone can transfer to the brush heads, which then becomes transferred to the bucket lining.

-Spraying exterior components such as mirrors, door handles, and tonneau covers give a like-new appearance, once the areas become wet due to snow, rain, etc., the silicone can transfer to the painted surface.
-While the silicone, in most cases, will not have any severe side effects on the painted surface, during the next wash is where issues will occur.
+Spraying exterior components such as mirrors, door handles, and tonneau covers give a like-new appearance.
+The silicone can transfer to the painted surface once the areas become wet due to snow, rain, etc. While the silicone, in most cases, will not have any severe side effects on the painted surface, during the next wash is where issues will occur.

 The silicone transferred to the paint will be transferred to your wash mitt and then to the bucket lining.
 If you use a variety of silicones as a defoaming agent, you can hurt your wash solution.
 Due to the presence of silicon in the bucket, the sudsing action will significantly diminish.
-As you wash your vehicle, you will be “chasing” the silicone as it is tough to remove from the painted surfaces.
+You will be “chasing” the silicone as it is tough to remove from the painted surfaces as you wash your vehicle.
 This “chasing” method can cause additional swirl marks and marring on the vehicle finish.